 5. Bridging the gap: Social divides and coalition building in the phosphate-mining industry in Jordan

 6. Opposition coalitions in the Middle East: Origins, demise, and afterlife?

-Marie Duboc is postdoctoral researcher at Sorbonne University, France.
-Her research focuses on social movements and labor relations in the Middle East.
+Marie Duboc is postdoctoral researcher at Sorbonne University, Paris, France.
+Her research focuses on social movements and labour relations in the Middle East.